-EPU indices pick up key words relating to economic policy uncertainty from major newspapers in a given country (or worldwide).
-Following the seminal work by Baker et al. (2016), studies on the impact of EPU on the real economy and financial markets are growing (see, e.g., Caldara et al., 2016; Nilavongse et al., 2020; Caggiano et al., 2020).
+EPU indices pick up keywords relating to economic policy uncertainty from major newspapers in a given country (or worldwide).
+Following the seminal work by Baker, Bloom, and Davis (2016), studies on the impact of EPU on the real economy and financial markets are growing (see, e.g. Caldara et al. 2016; Nilavongse, Michał, and Uddin 2020; Caggiano, Castelnuovo, and Figueres 2020).

 We plot the UK's economic policy uncertainty index in Figure 1.
 Following the decision to leave the EU on 23 June 2016, the UK's EPU index peaks in July 2016 at an all-time high of 558.22 points.
 These high levels of EPU persist until early 2018 before rising again and remaining high until the end of 2020 when the UK left the EU.
-The dynamics of the EPU index during the period we study conform with the view that the Brexit referendum has been by far the most significant event so far in the post-war British political history and are an accurate representation of the volatile nature of the negotiations on the UK's future relationship with the bloc that took place between 2017 and 2020.
+The dynamics of the EPU index during the period we study conform with the view that the Brexit referendum has been by far the most significant event so far in the post-war British political history and are an accurate representation of the volatile nature of the negotiations in the UK's future relationship with the bloc that took place between 2017 and 2020.
+As noted by Baker et al. (2020), however, more than 90% of newspaper articles about economic policy uncertainty published after March 2020 also mention terms related to the COVID-19 pandemic or other infectious diseases.
+Consequently, we acknowledge that the EPU index we study cannot reliably distinguish between the effects of Brexit- and COVID-related events on policy uncertainty post March 2020.